-Now, imagine you are going the same place but someone has paved over the potholes on the road or given you a map.
+Now, imagine you are going to the same place but someone has paved over the potholes on the road or given you a map.
 Maybe there’s a fence to keep the cows away.

 But you are still on the same road going to the same place.

 This is differentiation.
-All roads are leading to the same place or same expectations, but you might be getting different things that help you along the way.
+All roads are leading to the same place or the same expectations, but you might be getting different things that help you along the way.

 And This is Where Most Teachers Stray